-- 14.0 Admitted youth must be at least 16 years of age, with any permanency plan and have been assessed by the provider to be invested in and able to benefit from TLP. - 14.1 Providers must have defined admittance criteria, which include a youth-completed application and interview. - 14.2 Providers must document all referrals including the reasons for admittance or denial into the TL program. - 14.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 14.4 Youth admitted into a TLP must have an orientation to the program.
-Youth should be provided with a handbook or other literature describing the program. - 14.5 Youth admitted into a TLP must sign an acknowledgement of having participated in an orientation to the program and an understanding of their rights and responsibilities as a participant in the program.
+- 14.0 Admitted youth must be at least 16 years of age, with any permanency plan and have been assessed by the provider to be invested in and able to benefit from the TLP. - 14.1 Providers must have defined admittance criteria, which include a youth-completed application and interview. - 14.2 Providers must maintain an up to date roster on GA Score. - 14.3 Providers must determine whether youth will be accepted or denied admission within three business days of a completed application. - 14.4 Youth admitted into a TLP must have an orientation to the program.
+Youth must be provided with a handbook or other literature describing the program.
+Youth must sign an acknowledgement of having participated in the orientation and having received an explanation of their rights and responsibilities as a program participant. - 14.5 All youth entering TLP must have a staffing within the first 30 days of placement, which must include the youth DFCS Case Manager, and other supports.
+The ILC should be invited.
+The purpose of the staffing is to review expectations, the WTLP and TLP ISP.